Content files & fields

 Field annotations

-When inference can't guess, wrap the value: f.markdown() for rich text (WYSIWYG in the editor, markdown in the file), f.html() when a site already stores HTML fragments (edited as rich text, stored as HTML; your site renders and sanitizes it like any HTML it sets), f.image() for an image picker over your public folder, f.url() for links, f.date(), f.textarea().
-Every f.* helper returns its argument unchanged, so your site consumes plain data.
+When inference can't guess, wrap the value: f.markdown() for rich text (WYSIWYG in the editor, markdown in the file, rendered safely through editsy's Markdown component), f.image() for an image picker over your public folder, f.url() for links, f.date(), f.textarea(), and f.select() for one value from a fixed set:

 JSON files too